A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 click the image to see the full listing (new window)

 Here's one ad for a model agency posted by brokers Turner Butler & Co that has had just two enquiries in well over a year, a sub-contractor business from RTA Business Sales that hasn't sold in over three years, an engineering business from Aspire Business Sales that's been looking for a buyer for years and gets on average one enquiry a year.
+(Click those images to see them at full size.)

 1. Get the price right